 Reliable Battery Management for Low-Voltage Applications

-Designed to the same uncompromising standards as the Nuvation Energy High-Voltage BMS for megawatt-scale energy storage systems, Nuvation Energy’s Low-Voltage BMS is used in environments where power quality and reliability are essential.
-This UL 1973 Recognized battery management system provides precise battery management and additional layers of safety assurance with features such as open wire detection, smart stack connection and disconnection, and sequential contactor disconnect under load.
+Designed to the same uncompromising standards as the Nuvation Energy High-Voltage BMS for megawatt-scale energy storage systems, our Low-Voltage BMS is used in environments where power quality and reliability are essential.
+This UL 1973 Recognized battery management system provides precise battery management and additional layers of safety assurance with features like open wire detection, smart stack connection and disconnection, and sequential contactor disconnect under load.
 It also includes a powerful user control software suite that is accessible via web browser.

 Nuvation Energy’s Low-Voltage BMS is used in commercial and residential energy storage applications, specialty vehicles, telecom power backup systems and more.
 It provides cell balancing and charge management and can be configured for most battery chemistries.
 For full specifications please see: User Manuals and Technical Resources.